Location: Achill Island, Mayo, Ireland

 We are offering a $2,000 scholarship for any of our 6-week or 12-week accredited courses.
 The bursaries which can be offset against course fees, aim to support students in their field school journey of discovery.
 Applicants for the scholarship must in the first instance enrol in one of the courses mentioned above, follwed by submission of their CV and a 500 word essay outlining why they wish to study at the AAFS.
 Students must complete enrolment by Aprl 30 2018.
 Applications should be sent to: email@example.com with subject title 'Scholarship'.

 Achill Archaeological Field School courses are open to all archaeology or anthropology students, aged 17 years and over, looking for a unforgetable summer!
 We also welcome mature students and people with a genuine interest in archaeology and its methodology.
 You do not have to be enrolled in a university in order to participate in the Field School.

-Period(s) of Occupation: Neolithic to Post Medieval
+Period(s) of Occupation: Early to Late Medieval and Post Medieval

-Minimum Length of Stay for Volunteers: 2 Weeks
+Minimum Length of Stay for Volunteers: 1 Week

 Room and Board Arrangements